Skip to content

 Gross vs net: which should you use?

 This is the first argument people have about savings rate.
 Gross income (before tax) produces a flattering number; net income (take-home) produces an honest one.
 For meaningful comparisons, use net.
 A 25% savings rate on gross income might be only 35% of take-home — which is a more accurate read on what's actually going toward future you versus current you.
-The exception: if you're including pension contributions as savings, those come out of gross, so gross-based math makes sense for that specific flow.
-Be consistent about which you're using; most confusion comes from mixing the two.
+The exception: if retirement contributions are being counted as savings, those come out of gross income, so gross-based math is the natural fit for that specific flow.
+Most confusion comes from mixing the two definitions, so picking one and tracking it the same way each month tends to make the trend more readable.

 What counts as "saving"